 Financial professionals around the world agree that asset diversification is the key to success.
 A self-directed IRA can buy gold and silver as long as the purchased assets meet the requirements of the IRS.
 IRAs cannot invest in collectibles (including collector coins).
 Precious metals add diversity to retirement portfolios.

 They protect themselves against market cycles and inflation.
 There are ways you can take to start acquiring precious metals now.
 The most common way to turn to physical gold is to open a gold IRA.
 If you have a 401(k) plan, you can transfer a portion of that retirement savings account to a self-directed IRA, allowing you to diversify with physical precious metals.

 Other types of IRAs allow investors to hold stocks, mutual funds, and other private investments.
 Gold IRAs are different because investors can have a self-directed IRA.
 We've created a simple way for you to understand how to transfer a portion of your 401(k) to a Gold IRA.
 We take the time to show you how a precious metal IRA works, as well as to provide you with gold IRA-approved metals from which you can choose.
 Before you open a golden IRA, keep in mind that it's not the only way to invest in gold with your retirement funds.
 The possibility of using gold and other materials as securities in an IRA was created by Congress in 1997, says Edmund C.

 Yes, gold has had its years of decline, but the big picture is pretty clear that gold tends to retain its value.
 If you are interested in investing in gold, you must first establish a self-directed IRA (or Solo 401(k) for self-employed persons) with a self-directed or passive custodian, such as IRA Financial Trust.
 During his tenure as director of the Mint, Moy says that there was little demand for gold IRAs because they involve a very complicated transaction that only the most persistent investor was willing to carry out.
 These investments are available in a normal brokerage IRA, meaning you wouldn't have to go through the extra work and costs of setting up a self-directed gold IRA.
 However, the IRS has implemented additional tax reporting and recordkeeping requirements for self-directed gold IRAs due to the more complicated assets they have.

 Investing in gold IRAs is increasing in popularity among investors and retirement plans because it diversifies investment income.
 Once you have opened a self-directed gold IRA, you can transfer cash to the account to fund your physical gold purchase.
 These could include exchange-traded funds (ETFs), stocks of gold mining companies, precious metal commodity futures, and gold-oriented mutual funds, all of which have indirect ways of owning gold.
 When you open a gold IRA, you're diversifying by taking a portion of your portfolio out of the stock market and putting it into physical gold.
-Gold IRAs are usually defined as “alternative investments,” meaning that they are not traded on a public exchange and require special experience to value them.
+Gold IRAs are usually defined as “alternative investments”, meaning that they are not traded on a public exchange and require special experience to value them.